Video-based Sequential Bayesian Homography Estimation for Soccer Field Registration: Introduction

 \section{Introduction}

+Homography estimation generally refers to a planar projective transformation that relates corresponding points in two views of the same scene.
 Homography estimation plays a crucial role in many computer vision applications.
-Examples include automated panoramic image stitching \cite{pano}, simultaneous localisation and mapping (SLAM) \cite{orb_slam, deep_homo, deep_homo_dynamic}, camera calibration and pose estimation \cite{camera_calib, real_time_pose} and video stabilisation \cite{video_stab}.
-While the application of interest in this work is sports field registration, the Bayesian homography estimation method presented in this paper could also be applied to some of these other applications under certain conditions.
-For example, given a suitable keypoint matching algorithm and reasonable estimates of the process and measurement noise parameters, the method could be applied to estimate the homography of planar scenes in SLAM applications \cite{orb_slam}.
-It may also be employed to perform camera pose estimation as in \cite{real_time_pose}.
-While this paper focuses on the specific use case of soccer field registration, it is hoped that it will inspire similar approaches in these application areas.

-Homography estimation generally refers to a planar projective transformation that relates corresponding points in two views of the same scene.
+Examples include automated panoramic image stitching \citep{pano}, simultaneous localisation and mapping (SLAM) \citep{orb_slam, deep_homo, deep_homo_dynamic}, camera calibration and pose estimation \citep{camera_calib, real_time_pose} and video stabilisation \citep{video_stab}.
 Sports field registration applies specifically to the case where one of the scene views represents a structured model of a sports field.
 Sports field registration enables aligning virtual overlays, such as graphics, annotations, or analysis tools, with the real-world sports field, as well as accurate player tracking and augmented reality experiences.

+While the application of interest in this work is sports field registration, the Bayesian homography estimation method presented in this paper could also be applied to some of these other applications under certain conditions.
+For example, given a suitable keypoint matching algorithm and reasonable estimates of the process and measurement noise parameters, the method could be applied to estimate the homography of planar scenes in SLAM applications \citep{orb_slam}.
+It may also be employed to estimate camera pose as in \citep{real_time_pose}.
+While this paper focuses on the specific use case of soccer field registration, it is hoped to inspire similar approaches in these application areas.